Below are some answers to commonly asked questions

 A: The dues support the costs of running the union: stipends for chapter leadership, legal aid, SEIU staff and support salaries, and other administrative costs.
 Union dues are not used for political purposes.

-Q: What’s the process for forming a union?
+Q: What’s the process of forming a union?

 A: It has several stages: